Longleaf School of the Arts

 Longleaf School of the Arts is a college preparatory charter high school in Raleigh, North Carolina, established in 2013.
-The school enrolls incoming freshman sophomores and juniors.
-Longleaf has 400+ students as of the 2022-2023 school year with a roster of 20+ full-time teachers.
-Longleaf's offered arts include: Visual, Literary, Dance, Chorus, Band, Orchestra, and Theatre.
+The school enrolls incoming freshman, sophomores and juniors.
+Longleaf has 400+ students as of the 2022–2023 school year with a roster of 20+ full-time teachers.
+Longleaf's offered arts include: Visual Art, Literary Arts, Dance, Chorus, Band, Orchestra, and Theatre.
 The foreign languages offered are French and Spanish.